Una865/IntroductionToMachineLearning/Week3/FeatureEngineeringCar/README.md

 - number of push-ups done
 - number of presents

+### Encoding strategies for discrete features
+Strategies covered in course are:
+- one hot encoding: when there is no ordering structure it is good to use a vector of length d(number of discrete values it can take) where all values are zero except for the one specific value which is one.
+One example of this strategy is dealing with colours.
+If there are 5 colours that occur, you will have vectors of length 5.
+The 1 will indicate the colour of that data sample, while all other values in the vector would be 0.
+- binary code:

 ## Continous Data
 It is any measured value within a specific range.
 Examples of continious data are:
 - the temperature of a room